jliocsar/jstr/readme.md

 - 🪶 **Lightweight**: ~2kb when compressed, keeping it simple & straightforward;
 - ⚡ **Fast**: Get parsed results or new JSON files in milliseconds;
-- 🦣 **Functional**: Have the benefits of functional programming in your JSON parsing tool (see [Ramda](https://ramdajs.com/));
+- 🦣 **Functional**: Have the benefits of functional programming in your JSON parsing tool (see [ts-belt](https://mobily.github.io/ts-belt/));
 - 🙅 **No BS**: Manipulate results with good ole' JavaScript, no need to learn cryptic languages/libraries -- use what fits you best.

 ## Description

-`jstr` (**JS**ON S**tr**ingifier -- pronounced as _jester_) is a CLI tool built with JavaScript & [Ramda](https://github.com/ramda/ramda) to easily parse and manipulate JSON strings or files.
+`jstr` (**JS**ON S**tr**ingifier -- pronounced as _jester_) is a CLI tool built with JavaScript & [`ts-belt`](https://mobily.github.io/ts-belt/) to easily parse and manipulate JSON strings or files.

 It was built when I first had the necessity of `JSON` methods from JavaScript without creating a script file, so I could copy & paste those JSON values one file to another.
-I coded the first POC in ~1 hour and it already had its main premise: using pure JS to interact with JSON files, rather than having to learn new languages or library-specific BS to use such a simple concept.
+I coded the first POC in ~1 hour without any library and it already had its main premise: using pure JS to interact with JSON files, rather than having to learn new languages or library-specific BS to use such a simple concept.

 This means that the command accepts a JavaScript callback function to parse/select/modify data structures within your JSON if necessary: follow the examples below, write JS and have fun!